ethstorage/web3url-doc/structure/resolve-mode.md

 There are 3 resolve modes:

-- **auto**: The smartcontract is generic and has not implemented a interface defined by the ``web3://`` protocol.
+- **auto**: The smartcontract is generic and has not implemented an interface defined by the ``web3://`` protocol.
 In this case, we will craft the URL path in a specific way to indicate the name, arguments and return signature of the method we want to call on the contract.
 [Read more about it](./mode-auto.md)
-- **manual**: The smartcontract has implemented a specific interface, and is now able to handle any path: ``/abcd``, ``/aa/bb/cc?xx=yy`` are valid paths.
+- **manual**: The smartcontract has implemented a specific interface, and is now able to handle any path: ``/abcd``, ``/aa/bb/cc?xx=yy``, ... are valid paths.
 For each path, the smartcontract is free to return a different result, like what a traditional web app would do.
 [Read more about it](./mode-manual.md)
 - **resource request**: The smartcontract has implemented a specific interface, and is now able to handle any path.
-The main difference with **manual** mode is that most of the path processing (path splitting, query argument extracting) is done browser-side. 🟠 This resolve mode is in draft status (ERC-6944), but is not expected to evolve much.
+The main differences with **manual** mode is that it allows more control over returned HTTP headers and status code, and most of the path processing (path splitting, query argument extracting) is done browser-side. 🟠 This resolve mode is in draft status (ERC-6944), but is not expected to evolve much.
 [Read more about it](./mode-resource-request.md)

 ## Resolve mode determination by clients